 Entrance to Higher P.E. will be based on a wide range of factors.
-Practical ability, effort, behaviour, previous written evidence, level of English, last year's homework and prelims, attitude, maturity, attendance, injuries and kit history.
+Practical ability, effort, previous written evidence, last year's homework and prelims will all be considered upon entry.

 Pupils should be scoring 45+/60 in their two one off performances in National 5